 Number Guideline B3-1 The server offers a certificate for authentication.
-B3-2 The signed fingerprint of the certificate has been created using a Good, Sufficient or Phase out algorithm for hashing (see "Hash functions for certificate verification"). ter 4 - Versions, algorithms and options, Hash functions for certificate verification.
-B3-3 If the server offers a certificate with an RSA key, the length of this key is Good or Sufficient . • ter 4 - Versions, algorithms and options, RSA key size.
-B3-4 If the supplied certificate is not directly signed by a root CA, the server offers intermediate CA certificates that authenticate the path between the root CA and the supplied certificate.
+B3-2 The signed fingerprint of the certificate has been created using a Good, Sufficient or Phase out algorithm for hashing (see "Hash functions for certificate verification").

+See Chapter 4 - Versions, algorithms and options, Table 3 - Hash functions for certificate verification.

+B3-3 If the server offers a certificate with an RSA key, the length of this key is Good or Sufficient .

+See Chapter 4 - Versions, algorithms and options, Table 8 - RSA key size.